ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 3 - PostgreSQL database server.md

       accessModes:
       - ReadWriteOnce
       storageClassName: local-path
-      volumeName: db-gitea
+      volumeName: gitea-ssd-db
       resources:
         requests:
-          storage: 3.5G
+          storage: 4.5G
     ~~~

-    If you went back and compared this PVC resource with the one declared for MariaDB in the [part 3 of the Nextcloud guide](G033%20-%20Deploying%20services%2002%20~%20Nextcloud%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-storage), you'll notice that they're essentially the same.
-Just remember here that the specifications you set in spec must match the ones available in the PV you claim with this PVC.
+    If you went back and compared this PVC resource with the one declared for MariaDB in the [part 3 of the Ghost deployment procedure](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-persistent-storage-claim), you would notice that they're essentially the same.
+Just remember here that the specifications you declare in the YAML manifest must match the ones available in the PV you claim with this PVC.

-## PostgreSQL StatefulSet resource
+## PostgreSQL StatefulSet

-You know already that databases are better deployed with stateful set resources, so let's create one for your PostgreSQL server.
+Since you already know that databases are better deployed as `StatefulSet` objects, let's create one for your PostgreSQL server:

 1. Create a `db-postgresql.statefulset.yaml` in the `resources` path.

-    ~~~bash
+    ~~~sh
     $ touch $HOME/k8sprjs/gitea/components/db-postgresql/resources/db-postgresql.statefulset.yaml
     ~~~

-2. Put in `db-postgresql.statefulset.yaml` the next resource description.
+2. Declare the `StatefulSet` in `resources/db-postgresql.statefulset.yaml`:

     ~~~yaml
+    # Gitea PostgreSQL StatefulSet for a sidecar server pod
     apiVersion: apps/v1
     kind: StatefulSet